-JUUL is not your typical e-cigarette.
 In appearance, JUUL resembles a USB flash drive, and is in fact charged using a USB port.
 JUUL first launched in 2015 and is marketed heavily on social media sites.
-Users reported buying or getting JUUL from physical retail locations (74%), social sources (52%), and the internet (6%).
-As of March 2018, JUUL represented 64% of the dollar share of the e-cigarette retail market.
-A recent study found 38% of 12-17 year olds recognize JUUL, and nearly 1 in 5 students have seen JUUL used in school.
-In addition, statistics on youth e-cigarette use (see page 12) may underreport the problem.
-A study from Truth Initiative found that a guarter of youth and young adult JUUL users don't refer to JUUL use as "e-cigarette use" or "vaping" but rather as "JUULing."
+In a 2018 study, youth users reported getting JUUL from social sources (72.2%), vape shops (16.5%), gas stations (9.8%), and the internet (5.7%).1 As of March 2020, JUUL represented 64% of the dollar share of the e-cigarette retail market.2 A recent study found JUUL was the preferred brand by 59.1% of youth e-cigarette users2, and 48% of high school staff reported that they had observed or heard of students using JUUL in the school bathroom.3 In addition, statistics on youth e-cigarette use may underreport the problem.
+A study from Truth Initiative found that a quarter of youth and young adult JUUL users don't refer to JUUL use as "e-cigarette use" or "vaping" but rather as "JUULing."3

-A JUUL starter kit costs approximately \$50 and includes the device, charger, and 4 flavored nicotine pods.
-Flavors include mango, fruit medley, crème brulee, cool mint, and cool cucumber.
-JUUL is high tech, discreet and easy to hide, and contains nicotine salts which users describe as delivering a faster, smoother "hit."
+A JUUL device costs about \$35 and a four pack of pods costs about \$20.
+JUUL pods come in tobacco and mint flavors.
+JUUL is high tech, discreet, and easy to hide, and contains nicotine salts which users describe as delivering a faster, smoother "hit."
 Every JUUL pod contains nicotine.
 The 5% strength of a JUUL pod is equivalent to the nicotine in a pack of cigarettes.
-Alarmingly, 63% of JUUL users don't know that the product always contains nicotine.
+Alarmingly, 63% of JUUL users don't know that the product always contains nicotine.1